-I have to admit, Melaka seemed kinda weird when we first arrived.
+Melaka seemed kinda weird when we first arrived.
 It’s such a mash up of cultures and we wandered around a bit perplexed for the first day or so.
 Having said that, Thijs and I both loved it and ended up staying longer than planned.
 Even though we were very hot and sweaty on most days we managed to squeeze in a lot of activities!

-How to get there: we took the bus from KL down to Melaka and it only took around 2 hours.
+We took the bus from KL down to Melaka and it only took around 2 hours.
 We then took grab through town from the bus station to our accommodation.

-Where to stay: We stayed at a guest house when we first arrived and then moved to Ringo’s Foyer.
+We stayed at a guest house when we first arrived and then moved to Ringo’s Foyer.
 Ringo’s is a hostel full or surprises; capsule dorms, private rooms, a library and a fantastic rooftop adorned with plants, international flags, beers and games.
 I definitely recommend staying here – we had a great time and it does seem to be the best spot for meeting fellow Melaka travellers!

 - Check out the street art – wander down the river and Melaka is challenging Penang for its interesting street art, beautiful murals and impressive colours.